Encode-Expert-Solidity-Team-12/GasOptimisationFoundry/README.md

 - [ ] k + unindexedBytes * a + indexedTopics * b  (k = 375, a = 8, b = 375)

 ### Advanced
+- [ ] reduce number of function parameters - pack parameters to one parameter called data.
+In code you have to unpack them ( additional computation)
 - [ ] store data in events if possible (if you wont ever need it in the contract - timestamping) because it is cheaper than in storage